const8ine/propy-challenge/README.md

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.

+---

+## Environments
+`src/environments` configuration files have the same set both for development and production stands.
+`firebaseConfig` — configuration for FireBase.
+`mockJsonUrl` — path to JSON file for mocking response from the server for app testing.

 ## Build and deployment

 Deployment is set up with GitHub Actions and Firebase CLI.
-Firebase account is authorized using a token with `workflow` permissions.
+Firebase account is authorized on GitHub using a token with `workflow` permissions.
+An app authenticates in FireBase using a token specified in `src/environments` configuration files.
 Deployment configuration: `firebase.json`.
 Build task: `npm run build`.
 The build artifacts will be stored in the `dist/propychallenge` directory.